Article Page

 On your turn, you must perform two actions:

-• Draw: Pick one card from either the Open Deck (if the card is useful) or the Closed Deck (for a random draw).
+• Draw: Pick one card from either the Closed Deck (blind) or the Open Deck (visible).

-• Discard: Place one card from your hand into the Open Deck.
-You must always maintain exactly 13 cards in your hand.
+• Discard: Place one card from your hand onto the Open Deck.
+You must always maintain exactly 13 cards.

 3. Hand Organization